pyarasid/sididx-website/content/post/2021-05-02-part-2-how-to-create-hexbin-choropleth-map-to-visualize-data/index.markdown

 resultreg_fort <- tidy(resultreg, region = "NAME_1")
 ```

-Below is a top five rows of the tidied shapefile data.
+Below are the top five rows of the tidied shapefile data.

 ```r